 It’s always fun to go on family vacations because this is the one time of year you actually get to enjoy the kids without a myriad of interruptions.
 The job isn’t calling you in for an ‘emergency meeting’ and the kids aren’t hanging out with their friends.
 You are away from home and the only distractions might be those mobile devices, but if you plan wisely, even those don’t have to be a distraction.

 This year, why not plan a family vacation where you can show the kids a bit of history.
 Make it a learning and fun experience, all at the same time.
 However, if you don’t want them to rebel, don’t tell them you are trying to teach them something or they’ll hate it even before you leave home!
+When going abroad with your family, teaching your children about history is essential, this educational travel company can help you do just this.
+Places such as Rome, Paris and Madrid would be perfect examples of great holiday destinations.

 No serious student of history should ever go through life without a trip to Philadelphia, Pennsylvania.
 Whether you are a history grad student at Norwich University or are simply interested in American history, you’ll love showing your kids where both the Declaration of Independence and the US Constitution were signed.
 There are a number of monuments throughout the city that provide a perfect backdrop for family selfies.
 It’s one city you won’t soon forget.